-HCE procured 1,214,899 MWh of wholesale and generated power (including estimated generation from net meters) and billed for 1,166,454 MWh to serve consumers' loads.
-The difference includes transmission and distribution line losses, electricity used in company facilities, and electricity provided to net metered customers that was offset under that billing mechanism.
-The CO2 emissions associated with electric power generation used to serve HCE's customers in 2017 totaled approximately 678,000 short tons.
-Emissions decreased by 13.3% from 2016 and sales decreased by 2.0%.
-Emissions were about 29.0% lower than when tracking began in 2005 while sales were 13.2% higher.
-After accounting for line losses and the sales which have no associated emissions (under voluntary green pricing programs), the average CO2 intensity for delivered electricity during 2017 was 1.18 lb. per kWh.
+HCE procured 1,257,760 MWh of wholesale and generated power (including estimated generation from net meters) and billed for 1,192,939 MWh to serve consumers' loads.
+The difference includes transmission and distribution line losses, electricity used in company facilities and electricity provided to net metered customers that was offset under that billing mechanism.
+The CO2 emissions associated with electric power generation used to serve HCE's customers in 2018 totaled approximately 706,800 short tons.
+Emissions have decreased by 23% from our 2014 level while sales increased by 1.4%.
+Emissions in 2018 were 26% lower than when tracking began in 2005 while sales were 15.6% higher.
+After accounting for line losses and the sales which have no associated emissions (under voluntary green pricing programs), the average CO2 intensity for delivered electricity during 2018 was 1.19 lb per kWh.

-HCE offers a voluntary program to support renewable energy generation in Colorado under which HCE members may select their fuel source: Colorado wind, local hydro, and local solar.
-13,848 MWh was purchased by 1,554 HCE members in 2017.
-In addition, HCE's members had installed 974 small renewable energy generators (such as solar panels) behind their meters by the end of 2017.
-The 7,687 kW of distributed generation produced about 9,677 MWh during the calendar year.
+HCE offers a voluntary program to support renewable energy generation in Colorado in which members may select their fuel source: Colorado wind, local hydro, and local solar.
+13,981 MWh was purchased by 1,625 HCE members in 2018.
+In addition, HCE's members installed 1,234 small renewable energy generators (such as solar panels) behind their meters by the end of 2018.
+The 9,763 kW of distributed generation produced about 11,973 MWh during the calendar year

 Colorado passed a Renewable Energy Standard (RES) in 2004 by voter initiative that required Investor Owned Utilities to supply 10% of their retail electric sales from renewable sources by 2020.
 In 2007, House Bill 1281 added a requirement that electric cooperatives supply 10% of retail sales from renewable sources by 2020, with the required percentages increasing over time.
-HCE was required to supply 6% of retail sales from renewable sources in 2017, or the equivalent of 69,988 MWh.
-397,943 MWh (nearly 33%) of HCE power supply came from sources which qualify for the Colorado RES in 2017, excluding renewable sales to customers under the voluntary pricing programs.
+HCE was required to supply 6% of retail sales from renewable sources in 2018, or the equivalent of 71,576 MWh.
+457,257 MWh (36%) of HCE power supply came from sources which qualify for the Colorado RES in 2018, excluding renewable sales to customers under the voluntary pricing programs.
 Renewable Energy Credits equal to those sales are retired on an annual basis and not used for any other purpose.